kwaldenphd/python-structured-data/README.md

 # reading exampleFile to a DictReader object
 exampleDictReader = csv.DictReader(exampleFile)

-# creates dictionary from DictReader object
+# outputs DictReader object as a dictionary
 for line in exampleDictReader:
 	print(line)
 ```